daveebbelaar/alfred-ai-spellfixer/README.md

 ## Installation

 1. **Open the Workflows:**
-   - Double-click the `Claude Spellfix.alfredworkflow` or `OpenAI Spellfix.alfredworkflow` file to import them into Alfred.
+   - Download either the `Claude Spellfix.alfredworkflow` or `OpenAI Spellfix.alfredworkflow` from this repository.
+   - Double clikc the file to import it into Alfred.

 2. **Set the Hotkey:**
    - Open Alfred Preferences.